Adding A Mature Dog to Your Life

 I’m sure she’ll be happy to eat whatever you want to offer her.
 Use caution with rich treats or too many, as she hasn’t had a huge variety yet and you wouldn’t want her to get diarrhea.
 Also keep in mind that this breed is predisposed to sensitivities and one of them is to chicken… so if you notice a real increase in “itchiness”, you may want to consider what you’ve added to their diet beyond their Kirkland food and the odd raw hide bone.

 Spend the first few days enjoying your new dog in your own home and yard.
 Walks will add a whole new degree of stress and it's best that she gets used to you and the new place she is living before adding on this new experience.
 Once you feel the dog is comfortable with you, it's time to give leashed walks a try.
 If possible, initially avoid areas with high traffic and other pedestrians.
 If you see someone coming towards you with another dog, just walk off the path and continue calmly on.
 Remember that your new dog has spent her whole life on a private acreage so this may be the first random stranger she's ever had approach her on a walk.
 Continue calmly walking and teach the dog that the stranger or new occurrence doesn't alarm you and it shouldn't alarm her either.
-Off leash areas should be avoided until your new dog knows you well, is thoroughly settled in, and is "coming" in command consistently in your yard and home.
+Off leash areas should be avoided until your new dog knows you well, is thoroughly settled in, and is "coming" on command consistently in your yard and home.
 We've included a video here to show you what kind of walk your dog was doing before joining you!
 Lots of friends and adventure... but no traffic or strangers!

-Our dogs typically go to bed between 9 and 10 pm.
+Our dogs typically go to bed around 9 pm.
 They sleep quietly in their kennel, without accidents until around 8 am.
 You may hear some crying from your new dog initially, but this will just be him settling in and having some anxiety about a new place.
 The vast majority of our dogs enjoy sleeping in their kennel and like the safely and security of having their own "den" to sleep in.
 Starting your new dog in a kennel in your home will help the dog feel safe and secure.
 It will also eliminate confusion regarding cueing you and accidents in the night, or if you leave them alone for a few hours in the day.
 Kennelling does not need to be a life long practice, but it will help start your new dog with a constant and healthy mistake-free pattern.
 Once the dog is settled and showing perfect potty skills for a few weeks, you can transition to nights without a kennel if you wish, or even your bed!
 Now that will be a treat for your new pal!

 Leash use will allow her to get used to your environment without getting into trouble.
 And in the case of a male dog, this is even more important as they get used to your space without the temptation of unsupervised “marking”.
 It’s best to give freedom slowly and have minimal mistakes than give too much freedom and lose the opportunity to teach your dog properly.
 She will pick up the potty training up really quickly if you do restrict her space and carefully supervise.
 These little guys tend to pick up "bell" training easily and can be shown to ring a bell at the door to cue you that they need to go to the bathroom.
 This is as simple as hanging a bell by your door and ring that bell with the paw each time you take her out.
 Since she’ll be looking for a doggie door (which you don’t have) offering her a bell and showing her how to use it will teach her how to cue you that she need to go to the bathroom.